 (f) Feedback (Appraisal): Gives feedback that a young person can use for self-evaluation, such as affirming a young person’s competence by pointing out specific strengths or providing constructive criticism.
 Examples: provides encouragement, positive reinforcement

 (c) Companionship: Provide partner for activities.
-Examples: going to the movies or a sporting event
+Examples: going to the movies or a sporting event.